msr-fiddle/dejavu/docs/dejavu.md

 | MPI | Disaggregation, Microbatch swapping
 | Boost | Disaggregation, Fault Tolerance, Microbatch swapping

-The DéjàVu consists of a controller and multiple workers, as shown in the following figure
+DéjàVu consists of a controller and multiple workers, as shown in the following figure

 TODO: add figure